mikevoronov/yet_another_storage/README.md

 ## Project templates

-You can find project templates for VS 2017 and gcc 7 in exmaples.
-To change unicode support, bitness and device please change the corresponding declarations in include/storage/settings.h.
+You can find project templates for VS 2017 and gcc 7 in examples.
+To change unicode support, bitness and devices please change the corresponding declarations in include/storage/settings.h.

 ## Dependences